maxfrischknecht/Digital-Design-Practice-Workshop/README.md

 # Developing Your Website

-There are 2 options porposed to develop your own digital presence.
+There are 2 options proposed to develop your digital presence.
 Both options will be shortly introduced on the first day.
-The goal is to decide for one option till Wednesday, 19.02.20.
+The goal is to decide on one option till Wednesday, 19.02.20.

 The time is short and you will have to wrap your head around a lot of new stuff during the course.
 Therefore, the idea is to give you a great start and that you can finish your website on your own after the course.
 Nevertheless, it would be great if each one could quickly share his/her experience and project at the end of the course (Friday afternoon, 28.02.20).